 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>The Technology Liberation Front - Latest Comments in General Martin To Declare Cable State of Emergency</title><link>http://tlf.disqus.com/</link><description>The Technology Liberation Front is the tech policy blog dedicated to keeping politicians' hands off the 'net and everything else related to technology.</description><language>en</language><lastBuildDate>Wed, 14 Nov 2007 15:04:19 -0000</lastBuildDate><item><title>Re: General Martin To Declare Cable State of Emergency</title><link>http://techliberation.com/2007/11/14/general-martin-to-declare-cable-state-of-emergency/#comment-1452581</link><description>Right on.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Technology Liberation Front - Latest Comments in General Martin To Declare Cable State of Emergency</title><link>http://tlf.disqus.com/</link><description>The Technology Liberation Front is the tech policy blog dedicated to keeping politicians' hands off the 'net and everything else related to technology.</description><atom:link href="https://tlf.disqus.com/general_martin_to_declare_cable_state_of_emergency/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Wed, 14 Nov 2007 15:04:19 -0000</lastBuildDate><item><title>Re: General Martin To Declare Cable State of Emergency</title><link>https://techliberation.com/2007/11/14/general-martin-to-declare-cable-state-of-emergency/#comment-1452581</link><description>&lt;p&gt;Right on.
 Mr. Martin has an agenda and he is intent on pursuing it even if the Cable Act doesn't support his actions.
 He might wish there was a 70-56 rule, but there isn't one, and until congress passes another Cable Act with a 7-56 rule, I think Martin is on thin ice if he tries to extend the FCC's power to further regulate Cable.
-I posted on this on my blog a few days ago, at &lt;a href="http://ikeelliott.typepad.com/telecosm/2007/11/fcc-regulatory-.html" rel="nofollow"&gt;http://ikeelliott.typepad.com/telecosm/2007/11/...&lt;/a&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Ike Elliott</dc:creator><pubDate>Wed, 14 Nov 2007 15:04:19 -0000</pubDate></item></channel></rss>
+I posted on this on my blog a few days ago, at &lt;a href="http://ikeelliott.typepad.com/telecosm/2007/11/fcc-regulatory-.html" rel="nofollow noopener" target="_blank" title="http://ikeelliott.typepad.com/telecosm/2007/11/fcc-regulatory-.html"&gt;http://ikeelliott.typepad.c...&lt;/a&gt;&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Ike Elliott</dc:creator><pubDate>Wed, 14 Nov 2007 15:04:19 -0000</pubDate></item></channel></rss>